h4cc/awesome-elixir/README.md

 * [pubsub](https://github.com/simonewebdesign/elixir_pubsub) - A Publish-Subscribe utility library that implements a pub-sub mechanism to ease the burden of communication on the business logic processes.
 * [quark](https://github.com/robot-overlord/quark) - A library for common functional programming idioms: combinators, currying, and partial application.
 * [sips_downloader](https://github.com/DavsX/SipsDownloader) - Elixir module for downloading the ElixirSips episodes and all other files.
+* [sitemap](https://github.com/ikeikeikeike/sitemap) - Sitemap is the easiest way to generate Sitemaps in Elixir.

 ## Validations
 *Libraries and implementations for validation of data.*